On the Existence of Simpler Machine Learning Models: Rashomon Set Definitions and Notation

-If we want to specify the data set $S$ that is used to compute the Rashomon set, we indicate the data set in the subscript, as $\hat{R}_{{set}_{S}}(\F, \theta)$. \citet{fisher2018model}'s definition of Rashomon set is distinct from ours in that we typically use an empirical risk minimizer to define the Rashomon set instead of a prespecified reference model which is independent of the sample.
+where $\hat{f}$ is an empirical risk minimizer for the training data $S$ with respect to loss function $\phi$: $\hat{f} \in \argmin_{f \in \F} \hat{L}(f).$ \end{definition} If we want to specify the data set $S$ that is used to compute the Rashomon set, we indicate the data set in the subscript, as $\hat{R}_{{set}_{S}}(\F, \theta)$. \citet{fisher2018model}'s definition of Rashomon set is distinct from ours in that we typically use an empirical risk minimizer to define the Rashomon set instead of a prespecified reference model which is independent of the sample.

-The hypothesis space $\F$ in the definition of the Rashomon set can be a specific well-defined hypothesis space, such as the space of decision trees of depth $D$ or neural nets with $D$ hidden layers, or it can be a more general space (a meta-hypothesis space) that contains models from different hypothesis spaces (e.g., linear functions, polynomials up to degree $D$, and piece-wise constant functions) with the training error as a loss function.
+The hypothesis space $\F$ can be a well-defined hypothesis space, such as the space of decision trees of depth $D$ or neural nets with $D$ hidden layers, or it can be a more general space (a meta-hypothesis space) that contains models from different hypothesis spaces (e.g., linear functions, polynomials up to degree $D$, and piecewise constant functions).